 12 Best Review Games and Activities for the Classroom

-A review game aims to find ways to get students to answer questions correctly in a way that doesn’t make them feel uncomfortable.
+A review game is a fun activity to prepare students for tests and to help them with their understanding of the content in class.
+Classroom review games aim to find ways to get students to answer questions correctly in a way that doesn’t make them feel uncomfortable.
 It allows them to ask questions, score points for the right answers, and create a unique educational environment.

 Group activities, whereby students work in teams, are a great way to foster team-building and can also help students with test prep.

+In this article, you will find a list of the best review games that are fun for students and teachers.
 But let’s take a look at some of our favorite review games first.
 You will find more games and more details about the rules of the games further down in this article.

 The 12 Best Classroom Review Games